When you want an Asian flair to grilled or broiled chicken, give this basic Asian Marinade a try.

 - Oyster Sauce - find it in the Chinese food aisle of the grocery store next to the Black Bean Sauce and Hoisin Sauce (two of my favorites to cook with, so you might want to pick those up while you are there).

 I have to hide the oyster sauce from my boys when I put it in this.
 They wouldn't eat it if they knew it was in there.
 I promise, if my picky eaters don't taste anything "fishy" your picky eaters won't either.
+But the added umami flavor is essential.

 The amounts below were more than enough for a pound of chicken breasts, you could probably even do one and a half to two pounds.